microsoft/python-language-server/TROUBLESHOOTING.md

     language server, as the error occurs in another process.
 A popup may appear in Windows or macOS when the crash is detected by the operating system.
     See [#740](https://github.com/Microsoft/python-language-server/issues/740).
+- Analyzing large Conda environments leads to spikes in CPU usage.
+    - In some cases, CPU usage is as high as 100%.
+See [#875](https://github.com/Microsoft/python-language-server/issues/875).
+- Persistent issues with high memory consumption for users.
+    - In some contexts, users are experiencing higher than average amounts of memory being consumed.
+See [#832](https://github.com/Microsoft/python-language-server/issues/832).

 ## Requirements